Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 Step-by-Step Replacement

-- Power off and unplug the oven.
+- Switch off the oven’s circuit breaker and lock or tag it out.
 Confirm with a non-contact voltage detector that power is absent.

 - Allow the oven to cool completely.
-Do not attempt this repair while the oven is warm.
+Don’t attempt this repair while the oven is warm.

 - Note the sensor’s position and orientation.
-The sensor tube should be pointing into the oven cavity, and the connector should be at the rear or side.
-Taking a photo with your smartphone is helpful for reference during reassembly.
+Taking a photo can be helpful for reference during reassembly.

 - Gently pull the sensor out of its mounting hole.
-The tube should slide out smoothly.
-Do not force it; if it’s stuck, check that the setscrew or clip is fully removed.
+It should slide out smoothly.

-- Insert the new sensor into the mounting hole, orienting it the same way as the old sensor (tube inward, connector outward or to the side).
+- Insert the new sensor into the mounting hole, orienting it the same way as the old sensor.

 - Restore power by switching the circuit breaker back on.
-Wait a few seconds for the oven’s control board to boot up.
+Wait for the control board to boot up.

 Post-Replacement Testing